 Prison Legal Services (20256).
 3 units, credit/fail.
-Students in this clinical seminar will provide legal assistance to inmates at federal and state prisons.
-Cases selected will concern the clients' status as prisoners and may include challenges to federal sentences and Section 1983 civil rights actions.
+Students in this clinical seminar will provide legal assistance to inmates at state prisons.
+Cases selected will concern the clients' habeas challenge to conviction and/or sentencing.
 The weekly class sessions will focus on prisoners' rights, readings about prisons and punishment, and current Legal Services Organizations cases.
-The seminar will also concentrate on developing professional responsibility through weekly seminar and supervision sessions, plus eight to twelve hours each week of required client work, including interviewing, investigating, counseling, and drafting of court papers.
-Where possible, the student's representation of inmate clients, under attorney supervision, will include administrative hearings and court appearances.
+The seminar will also concentrate on developing professional responsibility through weekly seminar and supervision sessions, plus at least twelve hours each week of required client work, including interviewing, investigating, counseling, and drafting of court papers.
+Where possible, the student's representation of inmate clients, under attorney supervision, will include court appearances.
 Enrollment limited.
 B. Dignam.